How can you bill more hours while juggling non-billable work – without burning yourself out?

 This one question will help you focus on the right things so you can work efficiently AND effectively.

-I talk about how to create a Champagne Moment in this video:
+Carey talks about how to create a Champagne Moment in this video:

 5. Delegate effectively